everx-labs/ever-appkit-js/README.md

 ## Setup Client Library

 You must initialize the core library before the first use.
-The best place to do it is an initialization code of your application.
+The best place to do it is in the initialization code of your application.

 ### NodeJs: